Whether your blog is popular or you are just a beginner, there is always some room for improvement, and 2018 is a year for improvement.

 Engaging with every reader is the reason why you have a blog in the first place.

 P.S.
-The statistics show that dominance of mobile over desktop will occur in 2017.
+The statistics show that dominance of mobile over desktop will occur .
 So select your framework wisely.

 For more on accessibility, check out: